 Another similar area is Camel’s type converters which in Camel 2 are Java reflection based (you could build custom type converts that were not reflection based).
 In Camel 3 we also generate Java source code which means that type converting is direct Java calls at runtime.

 We have also moved initialization logic to earlier phases when it was possible.
-For example there is a new build phase which allows Camel to do special initialization during building your project (this requires Camel Quarkus).
+For example, there is a new build phase that allows Camel to do special initialization during building your project (this requires Camel Quarkus).

 All this optimization improves the startup performance of Camel and reduces the memory overhead.
 With Camel Quarkus you can natively compile your Camel application and make it startup in 30 milli seconds and consume only 10mb of memory (RSS) with a full blown HTTP REST server and health-checks and metrics.

 There are still a few items on the agenda that we want to work on in Camel 3.x to further optimize Camel core.

 Camel end users whom have configured endpoints using URI strings, would all have experienced the problem when you make a configuration mistake in the endpoint, which then makes Camel fail on startup.

 In Camel 3, we have a new type-safe DSL for endpoints that you can use in Java routes.
 You can continue to use the classic URI strings, but if you want to try the endpoint DSL, then you need to add

 camel-endpointdsl to your classpath.
 Then you should extend

 RouteBuilder to access the endpoint DSL.

 Here is a basic example without and with the endpoint DSL: